timo-hash/PaintItGame2.0/README.md

 - As a user, I want to be able to be able to try again

-- As a user, I want to be able to save my leaderboard scores to file As a user, I want to be able to be able to load my leaderboard scores from file
+- As a user, I want to be able to save my leaderboard scores to file
+- As a user, I want to be able to load my leaderboard scores from file when game starts